frequency-chain/frequency/designdocs/capacity.md

 ///
 /// ### Errors
 ///
-/// - Returns Error::AlreadyStakedBalance if staker tried to decrease stake amount.
+/// - Returns Error::InsufficientBalance if the sender does not have free balance amount needed to stake.
-/// - Returns Error::InsufficientBalance if the sender does not have enough to cover the amount wanting to stake.
+/// - Returns Error::InvalidTarget if attempting to stake to an invalid target.
-/// - Returns Error::InvalidMsa if attempting to stake to a non-registered provider MSA account. pub fn stake(origin: OriginFor<T>, target: MessageSourceId, amount: BalanceOf<T>) -> DispatchResult {}
+/// - Returns Error::InsufficientStakingAmount if attempting to stake an amount below the minimum amount. pub fn stake(origin: OriginFor<T>, target: MessageSourceId, amount: BalanceOf<T>) -> DispatchResult {}

 ```